ARM-software/PAF/doc/index.rst

-* *passive* attacks, where an attacker monitors a system's physical quantities (time, power consumption, electro-magnetic emissions, ...) to derive information leaked by the system's implementation, without trying to affect the system's behaviour in anyway.
+* *passive* attacks, where an attacker monitors a system's physical quantities (time, power consumption, electro-magnetic emissions, ...) to derive information leaked by the system's implementation, without trying to affect the system's behavior in anyway.

-* *active* attacks, where the attacker actively attempts to affect the system behaviour in some way.
+* *active* attacks, where the attacker actively attempts to affect the system behavior in some way.
 This is for example the case with *fault injection*, where an attacker, using a voltage or clock glitch for example, will attempt to derail the program from its expected execution.
 But this is also the case for some *timing side channel attacks*, like cache attacks, where the